Brighton Dolphin Project – The WCA’s new initiative to engage our local community

 The Brighton Dolphin Project hopes to employ staff to support running the visitor centre and to develop outreach events, for example providing opportunities for local businesses to become ‘Brighton Dolphin Friendly’.
 The Project aims to carry out activities including classroom sessions and visits to marine protected areas and nature reserves with the Brighton and Lewes Downs Biosphere Reserve.
 The Project will be an important link with local stakeholders to encourage sustainable practices within the community such as low carbon usage, reductions in plastic use and ghost fishing gear, and responsible tourism.

-For more information contact Jack McNamara, Brighton Dolphin Officer
+For more information contact Alex Hughes, Brighton Dolphin Officer